 Ride-sharing services are cheaper than ever before and could save money on gas prices while allowing you some freedom when using cars sporadically.

-Look Into Commuter Benefits Programs Offered By Employers
+Commuter Benefits Programs Offered By Employers

 Share Ride Expenses With Others By Starting a Car Pool

 Car pooling is typically a last resort for commuters.
-It requires finding the right people to ride with, keeping up on car maintenance costs, and coordinating schedules so everyone can arrive at work safely.
+It requires finding the right people to ride with, keeping up on car maintenance and fuel costs, and coordinating schedules so everyone can arrive at work safely.

 If you're able to find one or two fellow employees who live near your workplace it might be worth starting a carpool since you could split monthly expenses in order to save money compared to driving alone every day.
 You have nothing to lose by asking around if anyone else would like some company!